 I was walking under a beached whale, and inside it, and around, the dangling entrails smacking me in the face, an amateur mistake on my part.
 I should have known how to move carefully around flight hardware.
 It was early 1999 and the X-33 was taking shape.
 With its internal rib-like frame, and more platforms … Continue reading X-33 – the middle path?

-There is a temptation to check off “sustainable” as a project feature merely because it appears to be likely to persist.
+There is a temptation to check off “sustainable” as a project feature merely because it appears likely to persist.
 Rather than this semi-circular definition, grappling with what is truly sustainable can move sideways.
 For one, sustainable space exploration and development can move to a measurable engineering feature - reusability.
-How much of something … Continue reading Reusability, priceless.
+How much of something is reusable? … Continue reading Reusability, priceless.